tmansfield42/tmansfield42/README.md

 Studied at Champlain with a focus on network security, system administration, and digital forensics.
 I spent most of my time working at the **Leahy Center for Digital Forensics & Cybersecurity** in roles ranging from Security Technician to IT Analyst, with a summer at **Union Mutual** doing IT Ops.

-Right now I'm hunting for my a full time role in the NYC metro area and actively pursuing my Security+.
+Right now I'm hunting for a full time role in the NYC metro area and actively pursuing my Security+.

 ### 📂 Quick Links